-7.1 OC San may place an employee on administrative leave without prior notice in order to review or investigate allegations of conduct which would warrant relieving the employee immediately from all work duties.
+7.1 OCSDOC San may place an employee on administrative leave without prior notice in order to review or investigate allegations of conduct which, in OCSD's view, would warrant relieving the employee immediately from all work duties.
+If upon conclusion of the review or investigation, the employee on administrative leave receives a suspension without pay; a maximum of fifteen (15) business days of the administrative leave period may be applied to such suspension without pay.

-8.1 Policy 1.7, "At-Will" Employment EMT Employment Agreements

-8.2 Policy 1.10, Employee Separation 8.3 Exhibit A - Rules of Procedure & Evidence for Post-Disciplinary Hearings
+- 8.1 Policy 1.7, "At-Will" Employment EMT Employment Agreements - 8.2 Policy 1.10, Employee Separation - 8.3 Exhibit A Rules of Procedure & Evidence for Post-Disciplinary Hearings